Google Analytics can be an incredibly powerful tool for optimizing your site’s user experience.

 1. Always have a goal

-Google Analytics has continually evolved since it was originally released, and now offers a mind-boggling amount of information about your site visitors.
-This is a double-edged sword though, as one of the most common mistakes I see analysts making is getting lost in a labyrinth of data without any kind of clear goal or direction.
+Google Analytics has continually evolved since it was initially released and now offers a mind-boggling amount of information about your site visitors.
+This is a double-edged sword, though, as one of the most common mistakes I see analysts making is getting lost in a labyrinth of data without any clear goal or direction.

-Sure; it’s possible you just might find some interesting tidbits by just poking around through the various different views and filters, but you really need to be setting some study goals before diving in.
-I find it’s best to work with stakeholders in advance of the study and make a list of all of the questions you need answered.
+Sure, you might find some interesting tidbits by just poking around through the various views and filters, but you need to be setting some study goals before diving in.
+I find it’s best to work with stakeholders before the study and make a list of all the questions you need answered.

 Some examples might include:

-• Do mobile users exhibit different kinds of behaviour to desktop users?
+- Do mobile users exhibit different kinds of behavior to desktop users?

-The questions that you’ll set out to answer will obviously depend on the unique needs of your business, but having goals ensures that you stay productive in gathering meaningful, relevant data.
+The questions you’ll set out to answer will depend on the unique needs of your business, but having goals ensures that you stay productive in gathering meaningful, relevant data.

 2. Make all insights actionable